The Blueprint: Reception and impact

-The Blueprint received rave reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 88, which indicates "universal acclaim", based on 12 reviews.
+The Blueprint received universal acclaim from critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 88, based on 12 reviews.
 Upon its release, The Blueprint was hailed by Vibe's dream hampton as Jay-Z's best album, as well as the best album of the year, while The Source awarded The Blueprint a perfect "five-mic" rating, a distinction reserved for hip hop classics.
+In his review for The Source, Carlito Rodriguez described The Blueprint as "the defining moment of Jay-Z's career", commending his ability to convey emotions through his lyrics.
 Nathan Rabin called it Jay-Z's "strongest, tightest, most consistent album since his legendary debut, 1996's Reasonable Doubt."

 The popularity and commercial success of The Blueprint established Kanye West and Just Blaze as two of hip hop's most celebrated producers.
 West in particular would later be signed by Roc-A-Fella Records in 2002.
 Both West and Just Blaze would go on to have successful music careers.
 Furthermore, The Blueprint signaled a major stylistic shift in hip hop production towards a more Soulcentric and sample-reliant sound, creating a number of imitators who attempted to emulate the album's atmospheric style.
 Prior to The Blueprint, mainstream hip-hop producers had largely eschewed music sampling in favor of the keyboard-driven Timbaland sound (characterized by a shifting, syncopated rhythm, similar to samba or jungle music), due to the financial and legal issues associated with copyright laws.

 The Blueprint, however, revived musical sampling as a common practice in hip hop music and dislodged the digital keyboard-driven production style as the dominant sound in hip-hop music.
 West would later incorporate some of the production and sampling techniques he used on this album into his own solo albums.
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "One of the greatest poets ever to pick up a mic released his magnum opus in 2001.
 One retirement and one un-retirement later, it's still his finest hour."

 In 2003, The Blueprint was ranked number 464 on Rolling Stone magazine's list of the 500 greatest albums of all time; in a revised list in 2012, it was ranked number 252; in the 2020 revised list, the album was ranked number 50.
 Pitchfork named The Blueprint the second best album of 2000–2004, and in 2010, it ranked fifth on their Top 200 Albums of the 2000s list.
 It is ranked at number 4 on Rolling Stone magazine's list of the "100 Best Albums of the 2000s".
 The album received a perfect "XXL" rating from XXL magazine in a 2007 retrospective article.
 The Blueprint was also included in the book 1001 Albums You Must Hear Before You Die.